 Consciousness and understanding are features of persons, so it appears that Searle accepts a metaphysics in which I, my conscious self, am identical with my brain—a form of mind-brain identity theory.
 This very concrete metaphysics is reflected in Searle's original presentation of the CR argument, in which Strong AI was described by him as the claim that “the appropriately programmed computer really is a mind” (Searle 1980).
 This is an identity claim, and has odd consequences.
 If A and B are identical, any property of A is a property of B. Computers are physical objects.
 Some computers weigh 6 lbs and have stereo speakers.
 So the claim that Searle called Strong AI would entail that some minds weigh 6 lbs and have stereo speakers.
 However it seems to be clear that while humans may weigh 150 pounds; human minds do not weigh 150 pounds.
 This suggests that neither bodies nor machines can literally be minds.
-It appears that minds are more abstract than that, and at least one version of the claim that Searle calls Strong AI is metaphysically untenable on the face of it, apart from any thought-experiments.
+It appears that minds are more abstract than that, and that at least one version of the claim that Searle calls Strong AI, the version that says that computers are minds, is metaphysically untenable on the face of it, apart from any thought-experiments.

 Searle's CR argument was thus directed against the claim that a computer is a mind, that a suitably programmed digital computer understands language, or that its program does.
 Searle's thought experiment appeals to our strong intuition that someone who did exactly what the computer does would not thereby come to understand Chinese.
 As noted above, many critics have held that Searle is quite right on this point—no matter how you program a computer, the computer will not literally be a mind and the computer will not understand natural language.
 This however cannot show that something else understands—it cannot show that AI cannot produce understanding of natural language, for this is a different claim.
 It is not the claim that the computer understands language, or that the program or even the system does.
 It is the claim that AI creates understanding, with the thing doing the understanding unspecified.
 This understanding mind might not be identical with the computer, the program, nor the system consisting of computer and program.
 Hauser (2002) accuses Searle of Cartesian bias in his inference from “it seems to me quite obvious that I understand nothing” to the conclusion that I really understand nothing.
 Normally, if one understands English or Chinese, one knows that one does—but not necessarily.
 Searle lacks the normal introspective awareness of understanding—but this, while abnormal, is not conclusive.
-Cole (1984) makes similar points.

-These controversial metaphysical issues bear on the central inference in the Chinese Room argument.
+These controversial biological and metaphysical issues bear on the central inference in the Chinese Room argument.
 From the intuition that in the CR thought experiment he would not understand Chinese by running a program, Searle infers that there is no understanding created by running a program.
 Clearly, whether that inference is valid or not turns on a metaphysical question about the identity of persons and minds.
 If the person understanding is not identical with the room operator, then the inference is unsound.

-In discussing the CR, Searle argues that there is an important distinction between simulation and duplication.
+In discussing the CRA, Searle argues that there is an important distinction between simulation and duplication.
 No one would mistake a computer simulation of the weather for weather, or a computer simulation of digestion for real digestion.
 It is just as serious a mistake to confuse a computer simulation of understanding with understanding.

 On the face of it, this seems true.
 But two problems emerge.
 It is not clear that we can always make the distinction between simulations and the real thing.
 Hearts are biological, if anything is.
 Are artificial hearts simulations of hearts?
 Or are they functional duplicates of hearts, hearts made from different materials?
-Walking is a biological phenomenon performed using limbs.
+Walking is normally a biological phenomenon performed using limbs.
 Do those with artificial limbs walk?
 Or do they simulate walking?
+Do robots walk?
 If the properties that are needed to be certain kind of thing are high-level properties, anything sharing those properties will be a thing of that kind, even if it differs in its lower level properties.
 Chalmers (1996) offers a principle governing when simulation is replication.
 Chalmers suggests that, contra Searle and Harnad (1989), a simulation of X can be an X, namely when the property of being an X is an organizational invariant, a property that depends only on the functional organization of the underlying system, and not on any other details.